 Human Society Major

-Because it is a cross-disciplinary program, the Human Society major uses multiple lenses to examine the complexity of reality.
-Different disciplines shed different kinds of light on an issue, so multiple disciplines in dialogue offer the possibility of a more holistic view.
-In the Human Society major, you will investigate two related questions from the point of view of Anthropology, History, Political Science, and Sociology:
+Because it is a cross-disciplinary program, the Human Society major uses multiple lenses through which to examine the complexity of reality.
+Different disciplines shed different lights on an issue, so multiple disciplines in dialogue offer the possibility of a more holistic view.
+In the Human Society major, you will investigate two related questions from the points of view of Anthropology, History, Political Science, and Sociology:

 - How can we understand the major institutions and components in human society (such as culture, government, law, religion, and social structure)?